- Home

 1. Introduction

-The Africa Regional Small Activities Scheme (ARSAS) is a flexible grants program administered directly by the Australian Agency for International Development (AusAID) office in Pretoria.
+The Africa Regional Small Activities Scheme (ARSAS) is a flexible grants program administered by the Australian Agency for International Development (AusAID).

-Funding under ARSAS is available to selected activities in:
+Funding under ARSAS is available for selected activities in ODA eleigible countries in Africa.

-(a) help meet the basic humanitarian needs of local communities;
+(a) help meet the basic humanitarian needs of disadvantaged communities;

-(b) assist in the accelerated economic and social development of disadvantaged communities including through improvements in the broader policy environment; or
+(b) accelerate the economic and social development of disadvantaged communities; and

 2. Criteria

-(a) The competition for funding under ARSAS is high, and consideration will only be given to project proposals that meet the specified criteria:
+(a) The competition for funding under ARSAS is high, and priority consideration will be given to project proposals that meet the following specified criteria:

 (ii) Organisations must be able to demonstrate they have the capacity to effectively implement the proposed project and that they have a strategy for sustainability; and